Noise-induced Synchronization of Crystal Oscillators: Discussions and Conclusions

-To conclude, noise-induced synchronization of two uncoupled crystal oscillators was experimentally demonstrated.
-Compared to periodic input signals such as square and sinusoidal waveforms, the synchronization has been achieved more efficiently by the noise input.
-In general, noise is unwanted in electrical circuits, because it produces errors in the output signals and moreover lowers the precision of the oscillation frequencies.
-By contrast, the present results highlighted a positive aspect of the noise for inducing the synchrony.
-As a main source of the noise, instead of the function generator used in the present study, a variety of sources such as thermal noise, electromagnetic wave, chaotic oscillation, or others can be a good candidate for triggering the synchronized oscillations of the crystals.
 Recently, noise-induced synchronization has been applied to several engineering problems.
 For instance, simulation study examined environmental noise as a possible source for synchronizing wireless sensor networks \cite{yasuda2013natural,yasuda2016synchronization}.
 Noise-induced synchronization has been also utilized in a simulated array of spin torque oscillators to overcome their low output power \cite{nakada2012noise}.
-Along the lines of these works, synchronization of the crystal oscillators presented in this study should provide a strong technological basis for unifying multiple CPUs, sensor networks, and other distributed clock devices.
+Along the line of these works, synchronization of the crystal oscillators would provide a rich technological basis for unifying multiple CPUs, sensor networks, and other distributed clock devices.
+Towards such applications, our study provides a guideline for realizing noise-induced synchronization of the crystal oscillators, where design of a very strong signal is needed to achieve their synchrony.
+In our present experiment, a single resetting pulse has been applied to the crystal oscillator.
+The important future study would be to apply multiple resetting pulses \cite{tass2007phase,fukuda2013controlling} with a short resetting time to induce more efficient phase shifts, leading to noise-induced synchronization of crystal oscillators.

-In the present study, white noise has been utilized as the simplest form of the noise source.
-The important future step would be to optimize the type of the noise that induce synchronization with a minimal amount of energy.
-If common noise signals are added to the crystal oscillators with optimal timing and strength, the phase synchronization might be induced more quickly and robustly.
-For periodic stimulus, a methodology has been recently developed to design an optimal waveform \cite{harada2010optimal,zlotnik2013optimal}.
-Our future study may focus on such optimization problems of noise inputs.